rudderlabs/dbt-id-resolution/README.md

 - **ID Resolution** ties together all these different IDs to enable the enterprise or the developer to relate all the sessions and activities to a single user.

 # What Special DBT Features we use in this Project
-We use **DBT incremental models** for the following reasons:
+We use the [**DBT incremental models**](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/configuring-incremental-models/) for the following reasons:
 - The ID linkages are built iteratively using two base tables.
-The process involves self-referencing.
+This process involves self-referencing
-- Data from the `identifies` table is incrementally introduced into the mix to accommodate new IDs
+- The data from the `identifies` table is incrementally introduced into the mix to accommodate new IDs

-We also use **DBT adapter** and supported functions like **check_relation**.
+We also use the [**DBT adapter**](https://docs.getdbt.com/docs/writing-code-in-dbt/jinja-context/adapter/) and supported functions like `check_relation`.

 # How to Use this Repository
 This project was created on the [DBT Cloud](https://cloud.getdbt.com).
 Hence, there is no `profiles.yml` file with the connection information.
-If you wish to execute the models in Command Line Interface (CLI) mode, you will need to create additional configuration files as documented [here](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/)
+If you wish to execute the models in Command Line Interface (CLI) mode, you will need to create additional configuration files as documented [here](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/).

 ## Sequence of Commands

-Following is the sequence of commands to be used after setting up the project for the first time or when a complete **data rebuild** is required
+The following is the sequence of commands to be run after setting up the project for the first time, or when a complete **data rebuild** is required:

 - ```dbt run --full-refresh --models dbt_id_graph_base```
 - ```dbt run --full-refresh --models dbt_id_graph_prev```
 - ```dbt run --full-refresh --models dbt_id_graph_latest_curr```
 - ```dbt run --full-refresh --models dbt_id_graph_curr```

-**When doing a rebuild, all tables should be manually dropped first**
+**Note: When doing a rebuild, all tables should be manually dropped first**

-Following commands may be run at regular intervals, in the sequence described
+The following commands may be run at regular intervals, in the sequence mentioned below:

 - ```dbt run --models dbt_id_graph_curr```
 - ```dbt run --models dbt_id_graph_prev```
 - ```dbt run --models dbt_id_graph_latest_curr```
 - ```dbt run --full-refresh --models dbt_id_graph_curr```

 Some important points to note: